hpe-storage/scod/docs/csi_driver/operations.md

 - Only `ReadWriteOnce` `PVCs` are covered.
 - No custom `PVC` annotations.

-!!! note
+!!! tip
-    While these steps are constrained, the workflow remain principally the same if any of these assumptions can't be fulfilled in the particular target environment.
+    There are many different ways to copy `PVCs`.
+These steps outlines and uses one particular method developed and tested by HPE and similar workflows may be applied with other tools and procedures.

 ### Prepare the Workload and Persistent Volume Claims

-First, identify the `PersistentVolume` to migrate from and set a shell variables.
+First, identify the `PersistentVolume` to migrate from and set shell variables.

 ```text
 export OLD_SRC_PVC=<insert your existing PVC name here>